11 B2B Sales Techniques That Win Deals in 2026

 Rely on sales intelligence

-Similarweb’s unique website traffic and engagement data provides useful insights on prospects, such as traffic trends and sources, audience demographics, and technologies used to deliver a multi-dimensional look at their digital performance.
+Similarweb’s unique website traffic and engagement datasets provide useful insights into prospects, including traffic trends and sources, audience demographics, and technologies used, delivering a multidimensional look at their digital performance.

-You can even set alerts and get notified of certain sales triggers, such as when a prospect enters a new market, increasing digital revenue, expanding to different marketing channels, or increasing marketing spend.
+You can even set alerts and be notified of specific sales triggers, such as when a prospect enters a new market, shows increasing digital revenue, expands into additional marketing channels, or ramps up marketing spend.
+Pair this with buyer intent data, and you’re not just knowing when to show up, you’re knowing exactly what to say.

 Consult B2B buyer personas